IBM/tnz/docs/security.md

   - toc
 ---

+## SSL Verification

+Use environment variable `SESSION_SSL_VERIFY=cert` to require that the server provide a trusted certificate.

+Use environment variable `SESSION_SSL_VERIFY=hostname` to require that the certificate hostname match the requested hostname.
+Note that this also requires that the server provide a trusted certificate.

+## Cipher Issues

 Python 3.10 is aggressive in causing failures for algorithms/options that are not secure enough.
 If you receive an SSL-related message, there is a good chance of a security weakness in the host/server.

 The best course of action is to request that the server be updated to support security best practices in terms of supported encryption algorithms and key sizes.